wagnermarcellus/wagnermarcellus/README.md

 ## 🎯 Current Goals

 - Mastering TypeScript and React
-- Growing my audience on TikTok and YouTube
+- Growing my audience on Instagram and YouTube
 - Scaling sales of my M7 Chrome Extension 🚀

 ---